phlc/nlp/CLASSIFICATION.md

 ## Classification Approaches
 ### Rule-Based
 Classify text into organized groups by using a set of handcrafted linguistic rules.

 Positive:
   - Human comprehensible
   - Can be improved over time

 Negative:
   - Requires deep knowledge of the domain
   - Time-consuming: generating rules for a complex system can be quite challenging and usually requires a lot of analysis and testing
   - Difficult to maintain and scale: adding new rules can affect the results of the pre-existing rules.

 ### ML-Based
-Learns to make classifications based on past observations by using pre-labeled examples as training data
+Learns to make classifications based on past observations by using pre-labeled examples as training data.

 Positive:
   - Usually much more accurate than human-crafted rule-based approaches
   - Easier to maintain and you can always tag new examples to learn new tasks

 Negative:
   - Needs a rich source of examples to be trained